alexfdez1010/talk-huggingface/Readme.md

 This repository contains the slides and the demos of the talk of Hugging Face in Python Coruña.

+## Video

+You can watch the video of the talk in this [link](https://youtu.be/KbsGMhWKvG8).
+It is in Spanish.

 ## Slides

 You can find the slides at `slides.pdf`.